wootencl/apidocs-v4/source/includes/_tradingpartners.md

 ```
 *Available modes of operation: real-time*

-The Trading Partners endpoint provides access to the collection of trading
+The Trading Partners Endpoint provides access to the collection of trading
 partners PokitDok works with.

-Available Trading Partner endpoints:
+Available Trading Partner Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------